-Keeping your heart healthy by making small changes in your lifestyle can help you avoid premature death from CVD.
+Keeping your heart healthy (check out how to do that) by making small changes in your lifestyle can help you avoid premature death from CVD.
 Consider following the advice below to help beat heart disease:

 - Get more active.
 Regularly participating in heart-pumping physical activity can help reduce your risk of both heart disease and stroke.
 If you’re new to physical activity or if you haven’t been active in a while, start off by walking for 10 to 15 minutes a few times per week.
 Slowly increase until you are exercising for 30 minutes or more on most days of the week.
 Participating in at-home exercises is also a great way of increasing your activity minutes.

 - Eat well and drink wisely.
 Eat a variety of nutritious foods each day, including plenty of fresh fruit and vegetables, whole grain foods (e.g. whole grain bread, wild or brown rice, oats, quinoa) and protein foods (e.g. lean meat, fish, peas, beans, lentils).
 Try to limit processed and prepackaged foods, which often contain high levels of salt, sugar and fat.
 Drink lots of water and try to avoid drinking alcohol.
 If you do consume alcohol, do so in moderation.